sheliak/galah_tools/README.md

 ##Test

-A short test scrip is provided to test the basic funcionality and the search for nearest neighbours.
+A short test scrip is provided to test the basic functionality and the search for nearest neighbors.
 See the contest of the `test.py` and run it with

  ```bash
 python test.py
 ```

-See the contest of `test/windows.txt` to learn how to set up windows and ranges used in nearest neighbour search.
+See the contest of `test/windows.txt` to learn how to set up windows and ranges used in nearest neighbor search.

 #Usage instructions